 03. Find a signature look with Photographic Styles

-If you don't go in for post-production, you can still create a signature visual style with the iPhone 13 Pro camera.
-The new Photographic Styles feature allows you to define a style before you shoot, rather like a filter applied before rather than after taking a shot.
+If you don't go in for post-production, you can still create a signature visual style with the iPhone camera.
+The Photographic Styles feature allows you to define a style before you shoot, rather like a filter applied before rather than after taking a shot.